 Respect for individuals and for the communities in which we live and work: We respect each other, value diversity and work as a team to meet our goals.
 We value our people, encourage their development and reward their performance.
-We are good citizens in our communities.

 Our responsible investment approach